 Korean Air offices at those direct flight destinations will call you to inform you where to pick up your dog(s) and customs clearances.

-Upon acceptance/approval of your application for adoption, I make arrangements for the quarantine papers and cargo schedule for the dog.
+Upon acceptance/approval of your application for adoption, Nami make arrangements for the quarantine papers and cargo schedule for the dog.
 Once your payment is made (for the transporting costs), I can put the dog on a flight.
 Your payment must come to our charity account, Savekoreandogs.org. http://savekoreandogs.org/donate/

 The photos below show how it works.

-We take care of all the vet bills such as vaccinations and tests.
+We take care of all the vet bills such as vaccinations, spay/neuter and tests.

 Airline quotes/estimates for transporting a dog are based on the size of the crate.
 It also depends on the weight/height of each dog.
-One must pick your dog first (so that I know what size crate is needed for your dog) and tell us your nearest international airport from you first then i can quote you how much it will cost.
+You must 1. pick your dog first (so that I know what size crate is needed for your dog) and tell us your nearest international airport from you, then I can quote you how much it will cost.

 Crate sizes are small, medium and large, each S, M.L again comes in two sizes.
-If the dogs are less than 12 kg (about 25 lbs), two can be shipped in one crate.
+If the dogs are less than 8 kg (about 20 lbs), two can be shipped in one crate.
 It will be less by 30%.
 That is why I always ask potential homes to look for another home.
 You can take two dogs (less than 8 kg in a crate) and we collect adoption fee later.

-Flight cost ranges from $400 (small) to $1,600 (large).
+Flight cost ranges from $600 (small) to $1,800 (large).
 The exact cost is determined at the airline cargo center on the day of departure.
 We try to have the dogs smaller crates but the airline insists on bigger crates.

 We bring the dog to the airport on the day of travel, if it is early morning flight like to East Coast, JFK, Dulles, Chicago, Dallas and Toronto, we have the quarantine inspection done before the day.
 This means two trips are required for a dog flying to East Coast.
 After the inspection at the Animal Quarantine, we move to the cargo terminal where another inspection is done by airline cargo officials with the Live Animal Check List Standards.
 When the green light is given, the cargo issues an airway bill which we have to pay at the cargo office on the day based on the crate size and weight.
 The total cost is determined on the day of shipping when the airway bill is issued at the cargo terminal at Incheon international airport.

-The airline branch in your home country (where your dog is flying) will call you (or you call them if your booking is less than five working business days.
+Korean Air branch office in your home country (where your dog is flying) will call you (or you call them if your booking is less than five working business days.
 This is to confirm if you are the receiver of the dog(s) and will tell you where you can pick up your dog(s).
-You must bring your ID to the airport cargo terminal to pick up your dog as the quarantine papers and the airway bill will be under your name.
-There will be $50 for a customs clearance fee depending on the airport.
+You must bring your ID to the airport cargo terminal to pick up your dog as the quarantine papers as the airway is under your name.
+There will be $50 – 100 (depending on the airport) for a customs clearance fee.

 To the adopters, please do not open the crate door in open areas, make sure its enclosed for water and stretch, pee and poop.
 Once you take your dog (s) home with you, they need extra care as of the dogs have not experienced caring hands.
 Please give him/her plenty of water and TLC as he/she has just endured a long journey.
 Please do not open the crate door till you are in an enclosure.

 Preparation, patience, and love are key to building a happy home